captnseagraves/nft-lending-auction-2/notes.md

 - Create <contractCallButton /> component
 - need to `approve` lendingAuction contract to `transferFrom` before createLoan
 - values are in wei
-- add loanId to individual loan struct
+- remove need to `approve` lendingAuction contract to transferFrom in `createLoan`